 The winter season runs from early December through mid-April.
 During this time, skiing is the #1 thing to do here.

-There are two periods of time when the lifts to Seceda are not running: during most of April through May and also most of November into early December.
-You can get the exact dates on the official website.
+There are two periods of time when the lifts to Seceda are not running: during most of April into early May and most of November into early December.
+You can get the exact dates on the official website and here.

 Seceda in the Summer